JunhaoSong/cuseistut/_build/html/_sources/sta_lta/index.rst.txt

 **************************

 .. note::
- | We here assume you have already installed ObsPy package in the opspy envronmrnt on your computer after finishing the previous **Python ObsPy Tutorial**.
+ | We here assume you have already installed ObsPy package in the opspy environment on your computer after finishing the previous **Python ObsPy Tutorial**.

 Open your terminal and run the following commands.